-- (a) Beginning July 16, 2003, each first-time applicant for a license issued by the Auctioneer's Licensing Board and each applicant seeking reinstatement of an expired license from the board shall be required to apply to the Identification Bureau of the Department of Arkansas State Police for a state and national criminal background check to be conducted by the Federal Bureau of Investigation. - (b) The check shall conform to the applicable federal standards and shall include the taking of fingerprints. - (c) The applicant shall sign a release of information to the board and shall be responsible to the Department of Arkansas State Police for the payment of any fee associated with the criminal background check. - (d) Upon completion of the criminal background check, the Identification Bureau of the Department of Arkansas State Police shall forward to the board all information obtained concerning the applicant in the commission of any offense listed in subsection (f) of this section. - (e) At the conclusion of any background check required by this section, the Identification Bureau of the Department of Arkansas State Police shall promptly destroy the fingerprint card of the applicant. - (f) No person shall be eligible to receive or hold a license issued by the board if that person has pleaded guilty or nolo contendere to, or been found guilty of, any of the following offenses by any court in the State of Arkansas or of any similar offense by a court in another state or of any similar offense by a federal court:
+(a) Beginning July 16, 2003, each first-time applicant for a license issued by the Auctioneer's Licensing Board and each applicant seeking reinstatement of an expired license from the board shall be required to apply to the Identification Bureau of the Division of Arkansas State Police for a state and national criminal background check to be conducted by the Federal Bureau of Investigation.

+(b) The check shall conform to the applicable federal standards and shall include the taking of fingerprints.

+(c) The applicant shall sign a release of information to the board and shall be responsible for the payment of any fee associated with the criminal background check.

+(d) Upon completion of the criminal background check, the Identification Bureau of the Division of Arkansas State Police shall forward to the board all information obtained concerning the applicant in the commission of any offense listed in subsection (f) of this section.

+(e) At the conclusion of any background check required by this section, the Identification Bureau of the Division of Arkansas State Police shall promptly destroy the fingerprint card of the applicant.

+(f) No person shall be eligible to receive or hold a license issued by the board if that person has pleaded guilty or nolo contendere to, or been found guilty of, any of the following offenses by any court in the State of Arkansas or of any similar offense by a court in another state or of any similar offense by a federal court:

-- (1) Capital murder, as prohibited in § 5-10-101; - (2) Murder in the first degree and second degree, as prohibited in §§ 5-10-102 and 5-10-103; - (3) Manslaughter, as prohibited in § 5-10-104; - (4) Negligent homicide, as prohibited in § 5-10-105; - (5) Kidnapping, as prohibited in § 5-11-102; - (6) False imprisonment in the first degree, as prohibited in § 5-11-103; - (7) Permanent detention or restraint, as prohibited in § 5-11-106; - (8) Robbery, as prohibited in § 5-12-102; - (9) Aggravated robbery, as prohibited in § 5-12-103; - (10) Battery in the first degree, as prohibited in § 5-13-201; - (11) Aggravated assault, as prohibited in § 5-13-204; - (12) Introduction of a controlled substance into the body of another person, as prohibited in § 5-13-210; - (13) Terroristic threatening in the first degree, as prohibited in § 5-13-301; - (14) Rape, as prohibited in § 5-14-103; - (15) Sexual indecency with a child, as prohibited in § 5-14-110; - (16) Sexual assault in the first degree, second degree, third degree, and fourth degree, as prohibited in §§ 5-14-124 5-14-127; - (17) Incest, as prohibited in § 5-26-202; - (18) Offenses against the family, as prohibited in §§ 5-26-303 5-26-306;
+(1) Capital murder, as prohibited in § 5-10-101;

+- (2) Murder in the first degree and second degree, as prohibited in §§ 5-10-102 and 5-10-103; - (3) Manslaughter, as prohibited in § 5-10-104; - (4) Negligent homicide, as prohibited in § 5-10-105; - (5) Kidnapping, as prohibited in § 5-11-102; - (6) False imprisonment in the first degree, as prohibited in § 5-11-103; - (7) Permanent detention or restraint, as prohibited in § 5-11-106; - (8) Robbery, as prohibited in § 5-12-102; - (9) Aggravated robbery, as prohibited in § 5-12-103; - (10) Battery in the first degree, as prohibited in § 5-13-201; - (11) Aggravated assault, as prohibited in § 5-13-204; - (12) Introduction of a controlled substance into the body of another person, as prohibited in § 5-13-210;